Intrauterine Devices (IUDs): Insertion, Benefits, Risks, and Latest Advances

 Lower-Dose Hormonal IUDs: Some newer hormonal IUDs release lower doses of hormones, reducing adverse effects like high menstrual flow and cancer.
 These lower-dose hormonal IUDs provide effective contraception.

-Non-hormonal IUDs: As of July 2024, a chemist at Western University is working on a new non-hormonal intrauterine device (IUD) that doesn't have significant side effects.
-The new device is likely to be a significant advancement for those seeking hormonal-free contraception.
+Non-hormonal IUDs: The Western University has a project that focuses on a new non-hormonal intrauterine device (IUD) that doesn't have significant side effects.
+The new device is likely to be a significant advancement for those seeking hormone-free contraception.

 Male IUDs: The development of male contraceptive options is progressing.
 For instance, in November 2022, medical device company Contraline introduced the first hydrogel-based male contraceptive device – ADAM.
 According to their clinical trial, the device blocks sperm from traveling through the vas deferens and has not reported any serious adverse events post-trial.
 The Virginia-based company further plans to file for an investigational device exemption with the FDA by the end of 2024, aiming to start the clinical testing and seek FDA approval for ADAM.